danilocangucu/goldenrack-backend/README.md

-# Vintage Cars API
+# Golden Rack BACKEND

-Welcome to the Vintage Cars API project!
-This API was built by [Danilo Canguçu](https://github.com/danilocangucu), [Theo Adejumo](https://github.com/tkeys) and [Francis Eboyie](https://github.com/Eboyie) as part of Integrify's 2024 Node.js cohort.
-The project provides a platform for managing a collection of vintage cars, including operations for creating, retrieving, updating, and deleting car records.
-It's mainly built using TypeScript Express.js and MongoDB – [see full technologies, in Built With section](#built-with) – offering a robust backend solution for vintage car enthusiasts and collectors.
+Welcome to the Golden Rack's backend!
+This API was built by [Danilo Canguçu](https://github.com/danilocangucu) as part of Integrify's 2024 Node.js cohort.
+The project provides a platform for buying/selling vinyl records a collection of vintage cars, including, among others, operations for creating, retrieving, updating, and deleting records.
+It's mainly built using TypeScript Express.js and MongoDB – [see full technologies, in Built With section](#built-with) – offering a robust backend solution for [golden ears](https://en.wikipedia.org/wiki/Golden_ear).

 ## Getting Started